Prevalje

-Prevalje ([ˈpɾèːʋaljɛ]; German: Prävali) is a settlement in northern Slovenia.
+Prevalje ([ˈpɾèːʋaljɛ]; German: Prävali) is a town in northern Slovenia.
 It is the seat of the Municipality of Prevalje.
 It lies in the traditional Slovenian province of Carinthia.
 Prevalje lies in a valley where the Meža River emerges from a narrow gorge, full of fluvioglacial sediments.
-To the north the settlement is bounded by the Strojna, Stražišče, and Dolga Brda hills.
+To the north the town is bounded by the Strojna, Stražišče, and Dolga Brda hills.
 To the south are Navrski vrh (605 m) and Riflov vrh (726 m).

 History

 The area around Prevalje was settled in prehistoric times, attested by archeological finds which include a bronze axe of the Hallstatt culture.
 In 1860, approximately 50 Roman marble slabs were found in the riverbed below today's cellulose and cardboard factory at Paloma in Zagrad.
 The stones belonged to a large tomb on the Roman road from Celeia to Virunum.
-At the nearby Brančurnik pub, a Roman sarcophagus known as the Brančurnik Bench (Brančurnikova klop) can be seen.
+At the nearby Brančurnik Inn, a Roman sarcophagus known as the Brančurnik Bench (Brančurnikova klop) can be seen.

 One of the last battles of the Second World War in Europe, the Battle of Poljana, was fought nearby on 14 and 15 May 1945 between the Yugoslav army and retreating Axis forces.
 In 2010, Slovenian officials discovered a mass grave containing the remains of approximately 700 men and women killed by units of KNOJ in 1945.